Od1gree/btDownloadManager/README.md

 # btDownloadManager
 A python script to manage qBittorrent.

+## Feature
+* Anti-leech

 Currently the script is able to ban peers according to client name.
 > It is widely known that '-XL0012-' and 'Xunlei 0.0.x.x' are bad leecher.
 They only download files and never contribute to torrent network.

 ## Requirements